Call For Proposals

 Center projects typically run for three years, but 2-year projects will also be considered.
 In 3-year projects, year 1 concentrates on focused project development, including the constitution of a regional and/or international working group, exploratory seminars, and guest lectures or workshops.
 Year 2 involves the most intensive intellectual work, featuring regular meetings of the working group, the active participation of fellows and affiliates.
 Year 3 is often dedicated to post-project planning and dissemination of the project’s work through a conference, the publication of conference proceedings and/or edited collections of working group scholarship, or online publication of syllabi or other curricular materials.

-Current working group projects include “Unpayable Debt,” “Pacific Climate Circuits: Moving Beyond Science, Technology, Engineering, and Economics,” "Precision Medicine: Ethics, Politics, and Culture," "Reframing Gendered Violence," “Bandung Humanisms,” and “The Rural-Urban Interface: Gender and Poverty in Ghana and Kenya, Statistics and Stories.”
-Please see our website for detailed descriptions of all our projects and for additional information about the Center.
+Current and past working group projects include “Unpayable Debt,” “Pacific Climate Circuits: Moving Beyond Science, Technology, Engineering, and Economics,” "Precision Medicine: Ethics, Politics, and Culture," "Reframing Gendered Violence," “Bandung Humanisms,” and “The Rural-Urban Interface: Gender and Poverty in Ghana and Kenya, Statistics and Stories.”
+Please review our website for detailed descriptions of all our projects and for additional information about the Center.

 CSSD project support budgets may be used by project directors at their discretion.
 However, budgets typically include the following: Course relief for a project director (one course per year for two years, alternating in the case of co-project directors; specific terms to be negotiated by the individual project director with the director’s home department and/or center/institute); stipends for two graduate student participants and one graduate student assistant responsible for program support; working group meeting lunches and/or breakfasts; limited support for visiting scholars, public conferences and publications.
 Projects must include at least one public event per year and project directors must be willing to collaborate in the Center’s fundraising efforts.
 Project directors should be prepared to work with the Center to seek additional funding sources.